WrenSecurity/wrensec-ui/UPGRADE_GUIDE.md

 * Library files no longer contain version number in their name.
 Adding content hash or version suffix to prevent caching is responsibility of downstream projects.
+* CodeMirror now requires custom ESM build step and styling is no longer being made through custom CSS (see example in the Mock module).

 ## 21.x -> 22.1.x